JustinCosta10/Espresso-Expense-Calculator/readme.txt

 The assumptions made while creating the program are as follows:
-It is ran with 7 employees that do not change.
+It is ran with an amount of employees that does not change.
 Removing an employee from the sorting or adding a new one would unbalance the entire system.
 There is not a specific ending point of the coffee tab and it continues infinitely.

 Getting Started